iamDarius/AppAcademy/React/intro-to-react/readme.md

 # Intro To React

-React is an unopinionated library that manages the creation and updating of DOM nodes on a web page.
-Things that it does not do:
+React is a library that manages the creation and updating of DOM nodes on a web page.

+React is unopinionated about many aspects of frontend development.
+It doesn't care how you make AJAX calls.
+It doesn't really care how your page is laid out.
+It has a few simple rules that you must follow, and It Just Works.

+Things that REACT does not do:
 - Ajax
 - Services
 - Local storage